The Words of Jesus the Christ,

 -After the Philistines returned the ark of the covenant of the Lord to the Israelites, and the Israelites placed the ark in the home of Abinadab, the Israelites poured out water before the Lord God, and the Israelites fasted.

--King Saul, from the tribe of Benjamin, was the 1st king to rule over the Israelites in the Promised Land.
-After Saul's sons Jonathan, Abinadab and Malchishua (Melchishua) were killed by the Philistines, and Saul's self-inflicted death on the same battlefield, the Philistines took the bodies of Saul and Saul's sons to their kingdom.
-Israelite men from Jabesh-gilead retrieved the bones, buried the bones in Jabesh, and afterwards fasted.
+-King Saul was an Israelite from the tribe of Jacob and Rachel's 2nd and last son Benjamin.
+Saul was the 1st king to rule over the Israelites in the Promised Land, the land that the Lord God promised to give to Abraham, and Isaac, and to Jacob, and their descendants.
+After the Philistines killed Saul's Jonathan, Malchishua and Abinadab (Ishui?), and Saul's self-inflicted death on the same battlefield, the Philistines took the bodies of Saul and Saul's sons to their kingdom.
+Israelite men from Jabesh-gilead retrieved the bones of Saul and his sons, and buried the bones in Jabesh, and afterwards fasted.

 -David and Bathsheba's great-great-great-grandson Jehoshaphat was the 4th king to rule Judah, the southern nation in the Promised Land.
 When the Moabites, Ammonites and their allies came to attack, Jehoshaphat proclaimed a fast throughout Judah.
 The Israelites gathered in the royal city, Jerusalem, at the temple of the Lord, and Jehoshaphat prayed to the Lord God.